Strategy11/formidable-forms/readme.txt

 Create forms in seconds with [pre-built form templates](https://formidableforms.com/features/wordpress-form-templates/).
 Or add your own form templates and export the forms to share.
 A free contact form template is included when you install Formidable Forms.
 We also have a growing library of [downloadable form templates](https://formidableforms.com/downloads/category/form-templates/).

 = Customize your WordPress forms =
-Whether you start from scratch or from a form template, your forms can be customized however you would like.
+Whether you start from scratch or from a form template, customize your forms however you would like.

 * Send **unlimited form email notifications and autoresponders**.
 * Use **input placeholder text** in form fields that clear when typing starts.
 * Use our ready-made CSS classes (or your own custom CSS classes) to arrange your form fields and create **multi-column forms**
 * **Modify the form HTML** for your individual needs.
-* Customize the form’s success message and submit button text.
+* Customize the form success message and submit button text.
 * Redirect to another page after submit or show content from a protected page.

-= Style your WordPress forms with no code =
-Use the built-in [visual form style generator](https://formidableforms.com/features/wordpress-visual-form-styler/) to instantly customize the look and feel of your WordPress forms.
-With just a few clicks, your form can be transformed to match your personal style.
+= Style your WordPress contact forms with no code = Use the built-in [visual form style generator](https://formidableforms.com/features/wordpress-visual-form-styler/) to instantly customize the look and feel of your WordPress forms.
+With just a few clicks, your forms can be transformed to match your personal style.
 A single form styling template will be applied to all the forms on your site.
 But if you decide you need different styles for different forms, Formidable Forms Pro is waiting.

-= Publish your WordPress forms with ease =
+= Publish WordPress forms with ease =
 Once your WP form is built and designed just the way you like it, publish with an easy-to-use **shortcode builder** UI.
-Direct links are also available for **form previews** and **emailing surveys** on a blank page.
+Direct links are also available on a blank page for **form previews** and **email surveys**.

-**Honeypot spam protection** is included in every website form, but you can also add Invisible reCAPTCHA, one-click reCAPTCHA, and Akismet for extra Spam control in your contact forms.
+**Honeypot spam protection** is included in every website form.
+Or add Invisible reCAPTCHA, one-click reCAPTCHA, and Akismet for extra Spam control in your contact forms.

 = Save every form submission =
 You may already know it, but sending emails with your self-hosted WordPress website isn't 100% reliable.
 But every lead captured in your online contact forms is important.
 Don't lose a single one!
 This is why Formidable saves every contact form submission in your WordPress database and lists them on your Formidable -> Entries page.
 Now even if a form email notification fails, you won’t lose a lead.

-Do you need **GDPR compliant forms**?
+Looking for **GDPR compliance for forms**?
 No problem.
-Turn off IP tracking or the setting to save your form submissions, or add a checkbox field to your form to collect consent.
+Turn off IP tracking or stop saving form submissions.
+Or add a checkbox field to your form to collect consent.

 Need to import your leads to another service like MailChimp?
 No problem. **Export form leads to a CSV** then open it in Excel or import anywhere.